Frosted Gingerbread Christmas Tree Cookies

 - Bake the Christmas tree cookies for 8 to 10 minutes, or until slightly golden around the edges.

-Pro tip - This is a simple eggless frosting.
-But you can also use royal icing or other flavored frostings to ice these cookies. - Frost the cookies - Color half the icing with garden green gel food colors.
-Add the white and green icing to two separate piping bags with a small star piping tip.
+- Frost the cookies – Color half the icing with garden green gel food colors.
+Then, add the white and green icing to two separate piping bags with a small star piping tip.
 Pipe diagonal lines on the triangle cookies as shown in the video and top with colorful sprinkles.

 Tips for success